- 2 1/4 + 1/4 cups All-purpose flour

 - 1 Tbsp vanilla bean paste

 Vanilla Bean Buttercream

 For the Cake

 Preheat the oven to 350°F (177°C) and grease and line three 6-inch (15.24 cm) cake pans.

 In a medium bowl, whisk together the 2 ¼ cup flour, baking powder and salt.
 Set the dry ingredients aside.

-In an electric mixer fitted with the whisk attachment, beat the butter, oil, C&H® Granulated Sugar and C&H® Golden Brown Sugar together, on medium speed, until they’re light and fluffy.
+In an electric mixer fitted with the whisk attachment, beat the butter, oil, C&H® Granulated Sugar Easy Baking Tub and C&H® Light Brown Sugar together, on medium speed, until they’re light and fluffy.
 This should take 2 to 3 minutes.

 Add in the eggs, one at time, beating well after each addition for about 30 seconds.
 Make sure to scrape the bottom of the bowl as needed.
 Add in the sour cream and vanilla and mix just until they’re combined.